myshell-ai/AIlice/README.md

 - **Compatibility with open-source models and seamless integration with commercial models like GPT-4.**
 - **A more intuitive and flexible approach to user interaction, allowing for seamless conversation participation as an agent or the ability to intervene during task execution.**
 - **Support for multi-modal models.**
-- **A natural and highly fault-tolerant Interactive Agents Calling Tree architecture.**
+- **A natural and highly fault-tolerant Interactive Agents Call Tree architecture.**
 - **Flexible parsing of LLM outputs, enabling a broader range of function call mechanisms.**
 - **The capability to self-construct and dynamically load modules for interacting with the environment, providing endless possibilities for expanding features.**